island-is/handbook/docs/api-design-guide/design-principles/data-definitions.md

 ```

 ## National identifier
-Icelandic individual are uniquely identified by a national identifier called
+Icelandic individuals are uniquely identified by a national identifier called
 `kennitala`.
 When referring to this identifier in URIs, requests,  or responses,
 APIs should use the name **nationalId**.
 Its value is usually represented to
 users on the form `NNNNNN-NNNN` but APIs should use the form `NNNNNNNNNN` at all